 The Cultural Arts and Community Center offers numerous programs to delight citizens of all ages.
-Among our offerings have been theatrical performances, youth summer camps, and author's book events, as well as classes on various subjects throughout the year.
+Among our offerings have been theatrical performances and author's book events, as well as classes on various subjects throughout the year.
 Movie Mondays and First Friday Concerts regularly take place in the ballroom.

 10 College St. • 678.421.2025 & 2048

 Hours: Sunday - Thursday 9:00 am - 10:00 pm Friday & Saturday 9:00 am - 11:30 pm

 Discovery Garden is one of our city’s special spaces, a serene respite for visitors and gardeners alike.
 There is always something new to see, smell and smile about in the Garden!
 Come by for one of our community gatherings or take a more hands-on approach by joining the Gardeners group.

 Located in Thrasher Park and designed by artist Jennifer Freeman (known for her work on the Mitchell Road Mosaic among other local projects), the Eastern Continental Divide Sculpture has a mosaic design with two intertwining streams.
 These convey the action of flowing water to the East and West, representing the effects of the Eastern Continental Divide.
 The unique sculpture stands to commemorate the historical significance of the Eastern Continental Divide to the City of Norcross.

 Fire Station Museum